ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 14. If playing on Nintendont or Swiss, I recommend using [CodeManager2](https://github.com/CLF78/CodeManager2) to build GCT files in order to use cheats on hardware.
 Select the `GUPR8P.ini` file using CodeManager2.

 ### Android
+1. Download [the latest release from here](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded/releases) - choosing either the original aspect ratio version or the widescreen version.
+Patchers exist for NTSC-U, NTSC-J, and PAL.
 2. Download and install the [ROM Patcher](https://github.com/btimofeev/UniPatcher/releases/latest)
 3. Place your original ShadowTheHedgehog ROM in ISO format into an accessible folder
 4. Extract the Reloaded release zip you downloaded, and place the `reloaded-[region]-[aspect].xdelta` somewhere UniPatcher will be able to access it.